DrThomasAger/smile/README.md

  **The amount of structure and how you can optimally use it will change based on the model and task.**

+# Separation of Concerns in an Instruction Language

+***(: Smile*** is a language for structuring your plain text instructions to handle separate concerns (separating instructions (like informing an agent to perform a task), from the input data (like RAG, or few-shot ICL examples) and the response language (like JSON or Markdown).

+Separation of concerns ensures that the presentation your AI gives (through rendering the response language e.g. with markdown) isn't entangled with the meta-understanding needed to know how to retain a role over multiple turns (instruction language like (: Smile) and helps the AI follow instructions even with large and unstructured input data.

+Here, we separate response language (markdown like # Heading 1) and instruction language, which is ***(: Smile***.

+This separation of concerns allows us to use **content-agnostic semantic structure** whenever we use input to Large Language Models (LLMs).

+In our examples, we use markdown as our response language.
+This response language can be easily replaced with any other response language, like XML, JSON, or YAML.

 # Different Smiles, Different Meanings